assume-framework/assume/paper/paper.md

 # Acknowledgements

-Kim K. Miskiw, Nick Harder and Manish Khanra thank the German Federal Ministry for Economic Affairs and Climate Action for the funding of the `ASSUME` project under grant number BMWK 03EI1052A.
+This work was conducted as part of the project "ASSUME: Agent-Based Electricity Markets Simulation Toolbox," funded by the German Federal Ministry for Economic Affairs and Energy under grant number BMWK 03EI1052A.
 We express our gratitude to all contributors to ASSUME.

 # References